avacio/VeggieVengeance/README.md

-Overview: For this final milestone, we focus on improving the ai and fixing past issues regarding stage hazards, as well as adding final touches and balancing the game.
+Overview: For this final milestone, we focus on improving the 1-player gameplay and fixing past issues regarding stage hazards, as well as adding final touches and balancing the game.